euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 For the networking layer, we use the ZeroMQ [ZMQ]_ library and its Python binding PyZMQ [PyZMQ]_.
-ZeroMQ is a socket library that acts as a concurrency framework, carries message across several types of socket and provide several connection patterns.
+ZeroMQ is a socket library that acts as a concurrency framework, carries message across several types of socket and provides several connection patterns.
 ZeroMQ is also an elegant solution to the global interpreter lock [GIL]_ of the CPython interpreter that prevent real multi-threading.
 Indeed the connection patterns and the message queues offer a simple way to exchange data between processes and synchronise them.
-This library is notably used by the IPython [IPython]_ for messaging.
+This library is notably used by IPython [IPython]_ for messaging.

 The remote virtual slide framework is build on the request-reply pattern to provide a client-server